 There are some traces of WFRP‘s later skills in the magic rules, which grant wizards certain “innate abilities”.
 These are not described as skills, but some of them would become skills in WFRP1.
 They include Magical Sense and Trance of Magical Awareness, which are both described in terms very similar to their WFRP1 counterparts.
 In fact, the only significant difference is that in WFB1 a Trance of Magical Awareness requires the wizard to spend a Constitution Point each round, but leaves him or her free to move and act during the trance.

-WFB1’s Characters book contained a short role-playing scenario called ‘The Redwake River Valley’.
+WFB1’s Characters book contains a short role-playing scenario called ‘The Redwake River Valley’.
 It is the first Warhammer role-playing adventure to be published, predating ‘The Web of Eldaw’ by two years and ‘The Oldenhaller Contract’ by three.
 It is a traditional mix of wilderness and dungeon.
 A formerly good wizard has turned to evil and is secretly amassing a goblinoid army, with which he intends to take over the region.
 If the plot sounds familiar, that is unsurprising.
 It appears to be based heavily on The Lord of the Rings.
 The setting of the wizard’s tower bears a marked resemblance to Isengard.
 Even the wizard’s name, Psammon, closely echoes his counterpart in Tolkien.
 There is also the first Warhammer pun: the wizard’s sword is called Psammonella.